tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The program uses several **obfuscation** techniques to prevent itself from being analyzed. *First*, its execution traces are extremely long taking consideration that the program is *just* a CTF challenge; to get some idea about how long are these trace, after receiving the input, there are 2.716.465.511 instructions executed until the first comparison of the password checking procedure.
 This is because of a [code decryption/re-encryption](https://www.cosic.esat.kuleuven.be/wissec2006/papers/3.pdf) mechanism and of a [nested multiprocess virtual machine](https://aspire-fp7.eu/spro/wp-content/uploads/SPRO2015_Workshop_Talk_V2.pdf) execution model.

-  *Second*, the "input related" instructions in a trace are not local, they instead spread out the long trace, that makes difficult to figure out how the input password is manipulated and checked; moreover the password checking algorithm is "mostly" constant time. *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately reencrypted later, so we cannot [unpack](http://s3.eurecom.fr/docs/oakland15_packing.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf).
+  *Second*, the "input related" instructions in a trace are not local, they instead spread out the long trace, that makes difficult to figure out how the input password is manipulated and checked; moreover the password checking algorithm is "mostly" constant time. *Last but not least*, most instructions of the binary are encrypted, they are decrypted just before executing and are immediately re-encrypted later, so we cannot [unpack](http://s3.eurecom.fr/docs/oakland15_packing.pdf) it in the [classical sense](http://ftp.cs.wisc.edu/paradyn/papers/Roundy12Packers.pdf).

   These properties make difficult for direct dynamic/concolic/static analysis.
 Low-hanging fruit approaches, e.g. black-box attack on counting number of executed instructions, seems not feasible: there is volume of more than 2.7 billion instructions must be passed before reaching the first "input sensitive" comparison